blaisedias/jivelite/README.new.visualisation.features.md

 The resize operations take a noticeable amount of time especially on low powered raspberry PIs.

 The trade-off is more disk space is used also see section on piCorePlayer

+**Note:** resizing VUMeters is capped to the resolution of `1280x800`, scaling for larger resolutions crashes Jivelite.

 ## Selection
 It is now possible to change the VU Meter displayed without restarting Jivelite